Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

-Long before there was a bridge across Zadar Harbor, small rowboats – called Barkajoli – were used to transport people from one side to the other.
+MAP.
+Long before there was a bridge across Zadar Harbor, these rowboats – called Barkajoli in Croatian – were used to transport people from one side to the other.

+MAP.
 Built in 1573 to celebrate victory over the Turks, the Sea Gate provided access from the port to the Zadar Fish Market.
-Climb the stairs to the right of the gate to stand atop the old town walls and get a better view of the port.
+Climb the stairs to the right to stand atop the walls and get a better view of the port.

 Directions: Enter the Old Town through the gate and walk to the church on your left that is set back off the street.

+MAP.
 Dedicated to the patron saint of Zadar, St. Chrysogonus was consecrated in 1175.
-The church was one part of a large Benedictine Monastery complex that no longer exists.
+The church was once part of a large Benedictine Monastery complex that no longer exists.
 Plans for a bell tower materialized in 1485, but the project was left unfinished.

-There has been a market in Zadar, Croatia since the Middle Ages, but moved to its current location after World War II.
-Today, perusing the goods for sale is a Top Zadar Thing To Do.
+MAP.
+There has been a market in Zadar since the Middle Ages, but moved to its current location after World War II.
+Today, perusing the goods for sale is a Top Zadar Thing To Do!

 Vendors sell colorful fruits, locally produced olive oil and handmade cheese.
-The famous Zadar Fish Market is located within the walls and is the best place in town to buy the freshest seafood!
-The market is generally open from early in the morning until around 1:00pm.
+The famous Zadar Fish Market is located within the walls and is the best place to buy fresh seafood!

 #12 Zadar Forum